KxSystems/docs/docs/interfaces/index.md

 -   written for non-kdb+ programmers to use
 -   well documented, with understandable and useful examples
--   maintained and supported by Kx on a best-efforts basis, at no cost to customers
+-   maintained and supported by KX on a best-efforts basis, at no cost to customers
 -   released under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0)
 -   free for all use cases, including 64-bit and commercial use